VytautasKaz/file-browser/README.md

 Create a simple file browser that allows you to perform these tasks:

+- Basic authentication (login/logout; login info provided as placeholders in the login form);
 - Browse inner folders;
 - Being able to go up one level of a folder by clicking "Back" button;
+- Create a new directory;
 - Upload a file;
-- Create a new directory;
-- Delete a file;
+- Download a file;
-- Download a file.
+- Delete a file.

-## Remaining objectives:

-- Add authentication (login/logout).

 ## Author: